I guess it doesn’t really come as a surprise.

 Put simply, if people don’t have money to buy homes, they won’t sell at their still-inflated prices.

-And those who are employed lack the confidence to buy because they just don’t know how secure their jobs really are.
+And even many of those who are employed lack the confidence to buy because they just don’t know how secure their jobs really are.

 Of course, to accurately gauge the housing recovery, you need to go local.
 In 31 of the 385 metros tracked by Fiserv, home prices are expected to achieve double-digit gains.